mjgoldenboy135/profinder/README.md

 7. For the **Secret value**, paste your actual Google Maps API key.
 8. Click **Create and Deploy**.

-### Deployment Troubleshooting
+**Step 2 (Required): Delete Old Workflow File**

-*   **Deployment Fails with "Directory 'out' does not exist":** If you see this error in your GitHub repository's "Actions" tab, it means you have a conflicting, older deployment workflow. **You must delete the file `.github/workflows/firebase-hosting.yml` from your repository.** This project uses `apphosting.yaml` and does not need a GitHub Actions workflow file.
+This project uses `apphosting.yaml` and does not need a GitHub Actions workflow file.
+An old, conflicting workflow file (`firebase-hosting.yml`) is causing deployment errors. **You must delete it.**

-*   **Map Still Shows "API Key Missing" after Deploy:** This means the secret was not created correctly.
-Double-check the secret name in the Firebase Console is exactly `GOOGLE_MAPS_API_KEY` and that you have redeployed after creating it.
+1. Go to your repository on GitHub.
+2. Navigate to the `.github/workflows/` directory.
+3. Delete the `firebase-hosting.yml` file.
+4. Commit the deletion.

+After completing these two steps and pushing the latest code, your deployment will succeed.